Quantum Pin Codes: Transversal gates and magic state distillation

 Given a code which exhibits exact transversality or quasi-transversality it is possible to devise magic-state distillation protocols.
 We describe briefly a variant here, see also \cite{bravyi_universal_2005, bravyi_magic-state_2012, jones_multilevel_2013, campbell_unified_2017, campbell_unifying_2017, haah_codes_2018, hastings_distillation_2018}.

-A magic state is roughly speaking a state which enables the implementation of some gate on an other unknown state.
-The most common example is the state $\ket{A} = T\ket{+}$ which can be used to implement a $T$ gate on an unknown qubit state using only a CNOT gate, a measurement and possibly a $S$ correction (see for example Figure~2 of \cite{campbell_roads_2017}).
+A magic state enables the implementation of some gate on another state.
+The most common example is the state $\ket{A} = T\ket{+}$ which can be used to implement a $T$ gate using only a CNOT gate, a measurement and possibly a $S$ correction (see for example Figure~2 of \cite{campbell_roads_2017}).
 If one uses a CSS code to encode information then the CNOT gate on the encoded level can be done transversally between two encoded blocks.
 The main difficulty lies in obtaining an encoded magic state of good quality.

-A common protocol consists in concatenating the base code with a distillation code, say of parameters $[[n,k,d]]$, which admits transversal $T$ gates which also correspond to logical $T$ gates on the encoded level.
-Then using $n$ possibly low fidelity magic states encoded in the base code, one applies a transversal $T$ gate on $\ket{+}$ states at the level of the distillation code.
-Then measuring the checks of the distillation code conditioning on seeing a trivial syndrome and decoding to the base code one obtains $k$ magic states encoded in the base code of better quality.
+The usual starting point is one logical qubit being encoded in a \emph{base code} chosen to protect them from noise and with access to fault-tolerant implementations of all Clifford gates.
+Then a common protocol consists in concatenating the base code with a \emph{distillation code}, say of parameters $\llbracket n,k,d\rrbracket $, which admits the implementation of logical $T$ gates on the encoded level by applying $T$ gates to the physical qubits.
+Then using $n$ possibly low fidelity magic states encoded in the base code, one applies a transversal $T$ gate on $\ket{+}$ states at the level of the distillation code using the circuit described in the previous paragraph.
+Measuring the checks of the distillation code conditioning on seeing a trivial syndrome and decoding to the base code one obtains $k$ magic states encoded in the base code of better quality.

-Provided that the quality of the initial magic states is not too low, repeating sufficiently many times the protocol will reach any desired accuracy.
-Then the amount of resources spent will directly depend on the parameters of the distillation code $[[n,k,d]]$.
+Provided that the quality of the initial magic states is not too low, repeating the protocol sufficiently many times will reach any desired accuracy.
+Then the amount of resources spent will directly depend on the parameters of the distillation code $\llbracket n,k,d\rrbracket $.
 The efficiency of the protocol is often summarized in just one quantity:

 since the average number of output distilled magic states at a desired accuracy, $\epsilon_{\rm out}$, per initial noisy magic state is given by $1/O\left (\log(\epsilon_{\rm out}^{-1}\right )^\gamma)$.
-So the smaller $\gamma$ is, the more efficient the protocol is.
-Previously conjectured to be at least $1$, it has recently been shown that $\gamma<1$ is achievable \cite{hastings_distillation_2018}.
+Hence, the smaller $\gamma$ the more efficient the distillation protocol.
+Previously it was conjectured that $\gamma$ has to be at least $1$.
+However, it has recently been shown that $\gamma<1$ is achievable \cite{hastings_distillation_2018}.